jmcalalang/F5-Escape-the-Datacenter/docs/modules/module04/step01.rst

 Changing Resources
 ------------------

 After exploring the objects that were created in the previous modules, here are a few commands we can use to show some changes.
+Execute the OpenShift commands below to scale or delete services, look at the BIG-IP TMUI after each one to see how BIG-IP objects are adjusted to reflect the OpenShift changes.

 .. code-block:: bash
   :emphasize-lines: 2,5,8,11,14